norm-l/odx/USAGE.md

 Each branch in the repository will correspond to an environment in AWS, although deploying supporting infrastructure is optional.
 Care should be taken to remove infrastructure for temporary branches before removing the branch via a merge request or other mechanism as once the branch is removed the associated infrastructure cannot be managed via the pipelines.

+NOTE: Branch names and other configuration mappings are usually case sensitive.

 ### Production Environments

 These environments are pre-configured on these branch names and will be deployed to the production AWS account.
 Use of the Preproduction and Staging environments are optional and they can be deleted if not required.
 If any additional production environments are required they must be requested via CMDG.